Edward Dexter Sohier: Early days

 Edward Dexter Sohier was the son of William Davies Sohier and Elizabeth Amory (Dexter) Sohier and was born in Boston, Massachusetts, on April 24, 1810.
 He graduated at Harvard in 1829 and was admitted to the Suffolk bar in October, 1832.

 Career

 In 1838, Sohier formed a partnership with Charles A. Welch, which continued until his death.
 He was remembered as a profound lawyer, full of resources, forcible in argument, sharp in repartee and conscientious in his management of cases, "as witty as Sydney Smith and more agreeable."
 At a meeting of the Suffolk bar to pay tribute to his memory, the presiding officer, Edward Bangs, said, "As a lawyer he stood among the first; as a man, his courtesy, his honesty, his untarnished honor, the severe strictness of his integrity, made him remarkable, even among associates abounding in such virtues."
-He married, February 16, 1836, Hannah Louis Amory, and died November 23, 1888.
+He married, February 16, 1836, Hannah Louisa Amory, and died November 23, 1888.